jordan-barrett-jm/llm-page-extraction-gepa-dspy/README.md

 ### LLM Input

 For the LLM input I scanned the PDFs and converted them to markdown.
 An alternative would have been to upload the PDFs directly or to convert them to images, however that would have been much more expensive in token usage.
 I used [olmocr](https://github.com/allenai/olmocr) to scan the PDFs but there are a lot of alternatives out there, such as dots.ocr or [Chandra](https://github.com/datalab-to/chandra).
 The `olmocr` model was just really easy to use since there was an endpoint already exposed for it on Deep Infra.
-I've included the raw PDFs used as well as their markdown versions in the `financial_pdfs` folder.
+I've included the markdown versions in the `financial_pdfs` folder.

 ### Results